 The results of our assessment, combined with our environmental data, is used to inform decisions on further assessment to confirm no direct or indirect impacts, actions to monitor and mitigate any future impacts, and investments including consideration for prioritizing local community engagement initiatives.

 Waste management, recycling and reuse is of the utmost importance to our business, the environment and society.
-We continually monitor and implement best waste recycling and reuse practices throughout our operations.
-Post has achieved a diversion from landfill rate of 90% for all non-hazardous waste generated which was recycled or reused.
+We continually monitor and implement best practices for waste recycling and reuse throughout our operations.

 Post is committed to assessing our waste to landfill.